 4. Discuss the data protection issues arising when personal data is exported to third countries.

 5. Examine the special rules that apply to electronic communications

-Week 5: Data protection principles II: discusses purpose limitation and data minimisation principle, and their particular relevance in the age of Big Data
+Session 5: Data protection principles II: discusses the value of the remaining data protection principles (purpose limitation, data minimisation, accuracy, data security) and their particular relevance in the age of Big Data

 Entry Requirements (not applicable to Visiting Students)